AlexanderDLe/GRSI/README.md

 ![grsi login page](https://user-images.githubusercontent.com/37781362/46186321-cae7c200-c292-11e8-98ec-d83047802456.PNG)

 The site features a login page that allows the Admin to log in and update the testimonials page.
-There is a validation system that checks for the appropriate fields and returns an error if there field is incorrect when submitted.
+There is a validation system that checks for the appropriate fields and returns an error if a field is incorrect when submitted.

 ![grsi login code](https://user-images.githubusercontent.com/37781362/46186539-0d5dce80-c294-11e8-8c08-d247da963281.PNG)